It’s challenging to put an average cost on any amount of a cash-sum life insurance policy.

 See: Life Insurance FAQs for further information on how life insurance works

-The insurance rates by age chart below gives an illustrative example of what the premiums could be on a £500,000 life insurance policy.
+The insurance rates by age chart below give an illustrative example of what the premiums could be on a £500,000 life insurance policy.

 For that reason, the life insurance rates by age chart detailed above are only indicative of a minimum monthly cost.

-Asides from that, it’s not to say that you actually need £500,000 worth of cover to ensure your family’s financial certainty.
-Many life insurance firms will ask you questions during the quotation stage to ensure you get sufficient level of cover and avoid being under insured or over insured.
+Asides from that, it’s not to say that you need £500,000 worth of cover to ensure your family’s financial certainty.
+Many life insurance firms will ask you questions during the quotation stage to ensure you get sufficient level of cover and avoid being underinsured or over-insured.

 When considering investing in a life insurance policy, arranging a £500,000 Life Insurance Policy is a sure-fire way to ensure your loved ones are left with a reasonable sum to take care of any financial worries they may have.
 It’s not going to ease their loss but it will allow them to live with financial certainty for a length of time, alleviating the worry of taking time off work, caring for relatives if they couldn’t afford to hire help and perhaps even ensuring that children in private education can still have their tuition fees paid until their education ends.

 However, it’s not always the case that you need a £500,000 Life Insurance Policy.
 The amount of cover you need could be far lower than that.